-New U.S. citizens can’t be sworn in because of coronavirus—jeopardizing their chance to vote
+New U.S. citizens can’t be sworn in because of the coronavirus—jeopardizing their chance to vote

 For many, the timing doesn’t look good.
 The applications of these green card holders have been in limbo since the USCIS suspended in-person services on March 18, after the coronavirus crisis took hold.
 A new report by Boundless, an immigration startup that helps immigrants navigate and send applications, with the help of attorney counsel, for a fraction of the hefty price, predicts that there’s currently a backlog affecting 700,000 naturalization applicants, of which up to 441,000 will miss out on the chance to vote in November.
 In the 2018 midterm elections, 8% of the ballots were cast by naturalized citizens.

 Boundless was founded by Doug Rand, an Obama immigration policy official, and Xiao Wang, (now the CEO), whose family immigrated to the U.S. when Wang was a boy.
-Though Wang admits the naturalization process is shorter and less complex than the earlier step of becoming a green card holder (a permanent resident), it still requires an application that averages 400 pages.
-Candidates have to fill out the paperwork and wait for USCIS approval, then complete an in-person exam and interview, and, lastly, attend an oath ceremony, marking the transition to citizenship.
+Though Wang admits the naturalization process is shorter and less complex than the earlier step of becoming a green card holder (a permanent resident), which requires an application that averages 400 pages.
+Still, candidates have to fill out the paperwork and wait for USCIS approval, then complete an in-person exam and interview, and, lastly, attend an oath ceremony, marking the transition to citizenship.

 But, since the virus outbreak, the USCIS has halted interviews and oath ceremonies to comply with lockdowns.
 Meanwhile, it’s still receiving applications, leading to a pileup affecting an estimated 700,000 applicants, who are essentially now “waiting at the one-yard line,” Wang says.
 The agency has offered no clarity as to when processing will resume.
 But, in a statement to Fast Company, the USCIS says all in-person services would be suspended through at least June 3, “to protect our workforce and to help mitigate the spread of coronavirus in our communities.”

-Note: Correction: We’ve updated this story to note that the citizenship application is not 400 pages like the green card application.